Fire & Smoke Damage Restoration Cost Calculator (2026)

 Estimate your fire damage cost

-Answer two quick questions for a typical price range based on Angi's 2026 U.S. national cost data.
-It's a free estimate, not a quote — the final price depends on your specific situation.
+Answer two quick questions for a typical planning range based on Angi's 2026 U.S. national cost data.
+It is not a contractor quote; the final price depends on your property and the work required.

 Typical U.S. range for fire & smoke damage restoration.
-Pick the details on the left for an estimate tuned to your situation — this is an estimate, not a quote.
+Choose the details on the left for a more relevant planning range.
+A contractor must inspect the property to provide a quote.

-Get matched with up to 3 vetted local companies — freeHow this fire damage estimate works
+Ask local companies to contact meHow this fire damage estimate works

 This calculator turns Angi's 2026 national cost data for fire & smoke damage restoration into a range tuned to your situation.
 Choose how severe the damage is and how much of the property it affects, and the estimate moves within the published national range of $3,083–$52,031.
 It is a planning number, not a quote — no calculator can price a specific loss sight unseen.
 The estimate never goes outside the sourced national range, and we never invent a per-company price; only an on-site inspection sets your actual cost.